Disappearance of Richard Colvin Cox: Official investigation

-Cox was supposed to return by 11 pm, but when he did not appear, no alarm was raised because cadets occasionally returned late.
+Cox was supposed to return by 11:00 pm, but when he did not appear, no alarm was raised because cadets occasionally returned late.
 His continued absence was reported to a superior officer at 2:30 am, but again no action was taken as cadets had been known to stay out all night despite the punishment this would incur.
-On Sunday morning, his roommates reported all they knew of the matter to their superior; the New York State Police and the CID were informed.
-The FBI also became involved in the investigation.
+On Sunday morning, Cox's roommates reported all they knew of the matter to their superior; the New York State Police and the CID were informed.
+The Federal Bureau of Investigation (FBI) also became involved in the investigation.

 Three days after Cox's disappearance, a public appeal for information was broadcast on nearby radio stations.
 The grounds of West Point were intensively searched by helicopter and by troops on the ground.
 The Lusk Reservoir was dragged, the banks of the Hudson River were searched and a nearby pond was drained.
 The manhunt lasted two months but produced no significant leads.

 A search of Army records for a soldier who had served with Cox and matched the description of "George", led almost without exception to individuals who could not have been at West Point at the time of the disappearance.
 Cox's service in Germany was investigated and revealed nothing out of the ordinary.
-The theory that he had deliberately deserted from West Point was discounted, as he had left behind in his room $87 (about $ in 2021) and two suits of civilian clothes.
-On 15 March 1950, Cox was listed as absent without leave.
+Though he had occasionally written disparagingly of West Point life in letters to his mother and girlfriend, the theory that he had deliberately deserted was discounted, as he had left behind in his room $87 (about $ in 2023) and two suits of civilian clothes.
+On March 15, 1950, Cox was listed as absent without leave.

 Based on a West Point psychologist's speculation (without evidence) that two single men meeting several times were probably "homosexualist," the FBI looked into the possibility that Cox was gay or bisexual.
-This inquiry included visiting gay bars in New York City with Cox's roommates to see if they could identify anyone as "George" or if any patrons reported knowing Cox.
-The roommates never saw anyone who fit the description of George, no one provided reliable information about having seen Cox, and Cox's friends and family discounted the questions about his sexual orientation.
+This inquiry included visiting gay bars in New York City with Cox's roommates to see if they could identify anyone as "George" or if any patrons recognized a photo of Cox.
+The roommates never saw anyone who fit the description of George, and no one provided reliable information about having seen Cox.
+Despite these rumors, as well as the third-hand story of a Mansfield store employee who claimed to have caught Cox and another man having sex in the store's basement in 1946, Cox's friends and family discounted questions about his sexual orientation.